Taking the Mystery Out of Credit Scores Credit scores play an important role in today’s…

-Update: The Johnson County Down Payment Assistance Program is accepting new application effective February 7, 2016 until further notice.
+Update: The Johnson County Down Payment Assistance Program is not accepting new application effective March 27, 2017 until further notice.

 Johnson County Down Payment Assistance (Kansas).The Program is designed to assist low-to-moderate income Johnson County residents or persons who have been employed for at least two consecutive years.
 Down payment/closing cost assistance is available towards the purchase of a home.
 The Program is made possible through the HOME Investment Partnership grant.
 This grant is awarded to Johnson County by the United States Department of Housing and Urban Development.

 What are the program features?

 Down payment and closing cost assistance not to exceed $10,000 in the form of a deferred loan.
 Qualified participants will be granted a loan subject to availability of funds (the amount to be determined at Johnson County Housing Services’ discretion).